xuanzhaopeng/android-test-frame/README.md

 ### Development
 > You need to have basic knowledge of Appium and its configuration

-> It only works from Android 5.0, otherwise you need to switch to use appium-selendroid instead of appium-android
+> It only works from Android 5.0, otherwise you need to switch to use appium-selendroid instead of appium-uiautomator2

 Basic
 ```bash